AltDom/surfranker-cli/README.md

 * Then install surfranker-cli with `npm install -g surfranker-cli`.
 * You should be all set and ready to use any of the commands below!

-## Using surfranker
+## Using surfranker-cl
 ### Championship Tours (WCT & MCT)
 * View the current Womens & Mens CT rankings using commands `surfranker wct` & `surfranker mct`.
 * Calculate, sort & view the current Womens & Mens CT rankings with 1 or 2 throwaway events applied.
 Eg. use `surfranker wct -throw2` or `surfranker mct -throw1`.
 * View the Womens & Mens CT rankings by year using eg. `surfranker wct -2017`.
 Supported years include 2010-2021 (Womens & Mens).

-### Challenger Series (WCS & MCS - supported after the first contest in September 2021)
+### Challenger Series (WCS & MCS - supported in Version 2 after the first contest in September 2021)
 * View the current Womens & Mens CS rankings using commands `surfranker mcs` & `surfranker wcs`.
 * Calculate, sort & view the current Womens & Mens CS rankings with 1 or 2 throwaway events applied.
 Eg. use `surfranker mcs -throw1` or `surfranker wcs -throw2`.
 Note: Results derive from four CS events and one QS event in 2021.

 ### Big Wave Tours (WBWT & MBWT)
 * View the current Womens & Mens BWT rankings by year using eg. `surfranker mbwt -2018` & `surfranker wbwt -2016`.